Ecosystem service: Categories

 The categorisation of ecosystem services varies depending on classification system.
 The Millennium Ecosystem Assessment (MA) groups the services into the four groups: regulating services, provisioning services, cultural services and supporting services, where the so-called supporting services are regarded as the basis for the services of the other three categories.

 An ecosystem does not necessarily offer all four types of services simultaneously; but given the intricate nature of any ecosystem, it is usually assumed that humans benefit from a combination of these services.
-The services offered by diverse types of ecosystems (forests, seas, coral reefs, mangroves, etc.) differ in nature and in consequence.
+The services offered by diverse types of ecosystems (forests, seas, coral reefs, mangroves, pasturelands, etc.) differ in nature and in consequence.
 In fact, some services directly affect the livelihood of neighboring human populations (such as fresh water, food or aesthetic value, etc.) while other services affect general environmental conditions by which humans are indirectly impacted (such as climate change, erosion regulation or natural hazard regulation, etc.).

 By 2010, there had evolved various working definitions and descriptions of ecosystem services in the literature.
 To prevent double-counting in ecosystem services audits, for instance, The Economics of Ecosystems and Biodiversity replaced Supporting Services in the MA with Habitat Services, and "ecosystem functions", defined as "a subset of the interactions between ecosystem structure and processes that underpin the capacity of an ecosystem to provide goods and services".
 This was further developed by the Common International Classification for Ecosystem Services, which uses the categories of Cultural and Provisioning, but combines Regulatory and Habitat services into the category Regulation and maintenance services.